bclins/bclins.github.io/fall26/coms261/notes.md

     polygon(side_length, 50)
 ```

-We finished with some excercises using these funtions.
+We finished with some exercises using these functions.

 1. Draw a picture like this one.